alunduil/blog.alunduil.com/posts/2010-03-03-how-to-boot-using-grub-from-a-compaq-smart-array-raid-controller.rst

 ---
-title: How To: Boot Using GRUB from a Compaq Smart Array RAID Controller
+title: "How To: Boot Using GRUB from a Compaq Smart Array RAID Controller"
 tags: grub, compaq smart array, gentoo, device map, mbr, master boot record
 ---